Sifchain/sifnode/readme.md

 sifnodecli q tendermint-validator-set
 ```

-and you should see something similar to the following:
+and you should see the following main validator nodes for Sifchain:

 ```
 validators: